TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

 file as e.g. :file:`turtle_docstringdict_german.py`.

-If you have an appropriate entry in your :file:`turtle.cfg` file this dictionary will be read in at import time and will replace the original English docstrings.
+If you have an appropriate entry in your :file:`turtle.cfg` file this dictionary will be read in at agiza time and will replace the original English docstrings.

 At the time of this writing there are docstring dictionaries in German and in Italian.
 (Requests please to glingl@aon.at.)